zingus26492834/Dugnon/ReadMe.txt

 2. Extract the zip and make sure the main folder that everything is in (so the folder with main.py etc.) has no spaces in it

-Instructions for running the game
+Instructions for running the game on windows
 ===============================
 Open RunGame.bat
 Otherwise if that doesn't work: